dib-lab/dib_rotation/doc/01_farm_account.md

 ```

 If you are successful, you will see a message that looks something like this:
-* Farm user name might be different than email, if email does not work.
-Try using UC Davis computing account user name.
+* Your Farm user name might be different than your e-mail username; if your e-mail username does not work, try using your UC Davis computing account user name (aka your Kerberos username or CAS LoginID).

 ```
 Welcome to Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-70-generic x86_64)